 Today is your birthday.
-Ten years ago, we celebrated at our Chicago 3-flat.
+Years ago, we celebrated at our Chicago 3-flat.
 It was a beautiful day.
 It was your last birthday.

 Later that autumn, we settled into our newly acquired historic house.
 You had been determined to move to your “dream home on Chicago’s North Shore” (your words) before the end of the year.
 I did not want to leave the city but had longed for a German Shepherd since I was lonely kid.
 We looked at 90 properties before we found the one we that accommodated both our dreams.